-We have come to the end of this 31-day series on Pinterest hacks for homeschooling your child with special needs.
+We have come to the end of this 31-day series on Pinterest hacks for homeschooling your disabled child.
 While the series is over, I hope that its lessons remain with you.
 Even if you don’t attempt the ideas I’ve shared, I hope you have seen how to view and use Pinterest to your advantage.

-In this final post, I share some closing thoughts on using Pinterest specifically for your child with special needs.
+In this final post, I share some closing thoughts on using Pinterest specifically for your disabled child.

 First, I’d like to say that you need to be careful about comparing your homeschooling journey with others.
 Not even with mine.
 Remember that every family is different, every child is different and every diagnosis – even if the title is the same, is still very, very different.

 Remember that in comparison to other homeschooling families, the fact that you are raising, caring for and educating a disabled child makes your experience a little more challenging.
 You may not be able to fit 8 formal activities into one day.
 You may not be able to fit them into one week!
 But, remember this: you are doing so much in the “inbetweens” of “schooling”.
 You have diaper changes to make, and meals to prepare.
 You have a child to spoon-feed.
 You have a child to carry up and down stairs.
 You have a child to carry to a car and to wait with at appointments.
 You have a child who needs to be physically transitioned from one adapted piece of equipment to another.
 You have a child who needs constant reminders and visual schedules.
 You have a child who needs the activities specially set-up, and, then, a child to clean-up after.

 Whether you know it or not, there is a lot of “schooling” going on in those “inbetweens”.
 Your child watches you with chores – and he learns.
 Your child listens to you sing as you dress him – and he learns.
 Your child observes as you sign all day long – and he learns.

 Your child is observing you as you deal with other people, and how you take deep breaths to calm yourself down.
 Even if you think your child is not watching – he’s absorbing it all.